joakim-strandberg/advent_of_code/README.md

 ## Ada programming language restrictions
 It is here described the subset of the Ada95 standard which has been used.

+### Source code is expressed in ASCII
+Modern software today is often written in UTF8.
+However, in UTF8 there may be several different "characters" that look the same but are different (different code points).
+To avoid any confusion and maximize portability, the ASCII character set is used to express the Ada source code.
+This does not preclude possibility to develop applications that support UTF8.
+See for example the Std.UTF8 package.
+The idea is to keep things simple.

 ### Filenaming convention
 The filenames follow the 8.3 filenaming convention used in MS-DOS.